Lucaffo/github-wallpapers/docs/documentation.md

 Wallpaper height

 ### Background (optional)
 The background is the first layer that is processed by the generator.
-Is totally optional, without it's displayed black.
+Is totally optional, without it's displayed transparent.

 **color** *(optional, default black)* <br>
 Background color.